OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/vgpu.md

  profile MIG 2g.24gb (ID 14)
 ```

-You can add more instances later as long as GPU resources are available (check aviable profiles with nvidia-smi mig -lgip).
+You can add more instances later as long as GPU resources are available.
+To check available profiles, use the `nvidia-smi mig -lgip` command.
 Similarly, you can remove specific instances (see step 5) to free resources and reconfigure the partitioning without resetting the whole GPU.

 Each MIG instance you create will be represented as a vGPU profile by the NVIDIA driver.